What is Bible Quizzing?

 What is a Quiz Meet?

-Quiz Meets are our monthly competitions at different churches in the Great Lakes region.
+Quiz Meets are monthly competitions at different churches in the Great Lakes region.
 Currently, we travel to Wisconsin and Indiana with two additional meets that take place at Three Rivers.
 A meet involves an opening assembly (a time for a devotion and some praise music), morning quizzes, lunch, afternoon quizzes and a final assembly where the top quizzers from each division and the top 2 teams receive medals and trophies.
 See the Meets Page for this year's schedule.

 What does a quiz look like?